MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 * You must also give the players the ownership rights to the actor of the desired shape.

-*IMPORTANT* | Follow the steps below exactly, then you will be free to configure the macro to your needs after installation.
+**IMPORTANT** | Follow the steps below exactly, then you will be free to configure the macro to your needs after installation.

-1. First, you need to get the Wild Shape activable from the SRD Compendium.

-2. Then create a DAE effect named "WildShape Effect" on the Wild Shape and set it to "Suspended" and "Enabled when equipped" mode.
-Add a new attribute key with these values: macro.execute // CUSTOM // "WildShape Macro" // 20

-3. Add a duration, either from the Wild Shape activable, or directly from the effect (put at least 2 hours).
-Also check if the target is set to 'self'.

-4. Then place the activatable Wild Shape in the character sheet of your original form and in your new form.

-5. Then create the two new external macros (Script type): [[WildShape] Transfer DAE Effects.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/%5BWildShape%5D%20Transfer%20DAE%20Effects.js) and [Remove WildShape Effect](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/Collection/Remove%20WildShape%20Effect.js) which you will need to keep their respective names:
+1. First, you need to import into Foundry VTT the two required external macros, save them with their respective names.
+Repeat the operation with the main "WildShape" Macro", you will make the necessary modifications thereafter.

-    [WildShape] Transfer DAE Effects
+    **[WildShape] Transfer DAE Effects**

     ```javascript
     if (actor.data.flags.dnd5e?.isPolymorphed) {